Learn About

 Understanding Periodontal Disease

-Periodontal disease, commonly called gum disease, is a progressive condition affecting the tissues surrounding and supporting the teeth.
-It begins with gingivitis, characterized by inflammation of the gums, often resulting from plaque accumulation.
-If left untreated, it can advance to periodontitis, which involves the destruction of the bone and tissue that support the teeth.
-This can ultimately lead to tooth mobility and loss.
+Periodontal disease, commonly known as gum disease, is a progressive condition that gradually affects the tissues surrounding and supporting the teeth.
+Initially, it begins with gingivitis, which is characterized by gum inflammation often caused by plaque buildup.
+If left untreated, it can eventually progress to periodontitis, leading to the destruction of bone and tissue that support the teeth.
+As a result, this can ultimately cause tooth mobility and, in severe cases, tooth loss.

 Causes and Risk Factors

-Several factors can contribute to the development of periodontal disease.
-Poor oral hygiene practices are the most common cause, allowing plaque—a sticky film of bacteria—to accumulate on teeth.
-Other risk factors include smoking, hormonal changes (such as those experienced during pregnancy), certain health conditions (like diabetes), medications that cause dry mouth, and a family history of gum disease.
-Identifying these risk factors can help formulate effective preventive strategies.
+Several factors can ultimately contribute to the development of periodontal disease.
+Among them, poor oral hygiene practices are by far the most common cause, allowing plaque—a sticky film of bacteria—to accumulate on teeth.
+In addition to this, other risk factors include smoking, hormonal changes such as those experienced during pregnancy, certain health conditions like diabetes, medications that cause dry mouth, and a family history of gum disease.
+Therefore, identifying these risk factors can significantly help formulate effective preventive strategies.

 Symptoms of Periodontal Disease